jimbodonahue/water_pumps/README.md

 - `waterpoint_type` - The kind of waterpoint
 - `waterpoint_type_group` - The kind of waterpoint

-# 📊 Initial Data Exploration Summary
+# 📊 Initial Data Exploration & First Impressions

 ## ✅ Dataset Overview
 - The training dataset contains **59,400 rows** and **40 features**.